HackYourFuture-CPH/program/shared-modules/advanced-team-processes/week1/session-plan.md

 ## Main topics

-- Advanced principles Agile, Scrum, Kanban and their differences
+- Advanced principles of Agile, Scrum, Kanban, and their differences
+- Understand how Scrum ceremonies look in real life
-- Day-to-day usage of Scrum as a developer in a team
+- Practice working as a team on a small coding project
-- How to be part of standup, planning, estimating/prioritising, retrospectives
+- Experience MVP discussion, sprint planning, dailies, reviews, and retrospectives
-- Project work in a team (MVP, understanding of the project)
-- Breaking down user stories into well structured technical tasks
-- Participants in scrum events (Daily StandUps and Planning)
-- Differences between Scrum and Kanban
-- Retrospectives
-- Introduction to using more advanced tools for managing projects, such as Jira.
+- Understand the value of collaboration, prioritization, and adaptability

 Note: This module is, currently, taught in developer specialism courses.
-That means we should focus on teaching this from the perspective of a junior frontend/backend as much as possible.
+That means we should focus on teaching this from the perspective of a junior frontend/backend developer as much as possible.
 For example, they might not lead a retrospective in their first job, but they should very much understand the value, purpose and how to contribute well to one.

 > Note: This course should bring more practise work and show real examples